Cannabis Legalization and Medical Marijuana Facilities

 - The Ontario Cannabis Store would be the exclusive wholesaler to these stores

-- Cannabis stores will need to observe a minimum distance from schools in place of local planning controls.
-Beyond this licensing control, it is uncertain how the license process will address other local municipal sensitivities.
+- Cannabis stores will need to observe a minimum distance from schools (150 metres or 500 feet) in place of local planning controls.
+Beyond this licensing control, it is still uncertain how the license process will address other local municipal sensitivities.

 - Municipalities can opt in or out of cannabis sales in their community